How Brand Identity Makes Your Marketing Easier [Case Study]

 To reinforce the "garden" concept, we covered the display tables with live sod.
 To reinforce the hand-made quality of her work, we had two of her employees hand-painting in the aisle.
 To sell a program of new arrivals, we gave tips how to "keep your garden fresh" and offered an auto-ship program.
 Putting her in a natural setting matched her expressive personality.

 As buyers came by the booth, they were greeted with, “Welcome to our garden.”
 It made them stop in their tracks.
-The smell of the sod, the visuals of the vases, the friendly tour of the products all combined to make the show a big success.
+The smell of the sod, the visuals of the vases, and the friendly tour of the products all combined to make the show a big success.

 The results